AinRuizDorado/SpotifyApp-NotComercialUse/README.md

 SpotiApp

-This Proyect is for educational and experimental coding, there will be tecnologies like Angular Typescript, and manage flow of the SpotifyApi
+This Project is for educational and experimental coding, there will be tecnologies like Angular Typescript, and manage flow of the SpotifyApi

 ## Development server